iyear/tdl/docs/content/en/guide/upload.md

 {{< command >}}
 tdl up -p /path/to/file \
---to 'Message.Message contains "foo" ?
+--to 'MIME contains "video" ?
 "CHAT1" : ""'
 {{< /command >}}

-Upload to `CHAT1` if message contains `foo`, otherwise upload to reply to message/topic `4` in `CHAT2`:
+Upload to `CHAT1` if MIME contains `video`, otherwise upload to reply to message/topic `4` in `CHAT2`:

 {{< command >}}
 tdl up -p /path/to/file \
---to 'Message.Message contains "foo" ?
+--to 'MIME contains "video" ?
 "CHAT1" : { Peer: "CHAT2", Thread: 4 }'
 {{< /command >}}

 Pass a file name if the expression is complex: